maxzheng/developer-tools/README.rst

 the `autopip` entry point group in `developer-tools' setup.py <https://github.com/maxzheng/developer-tools/blob/master/setup.py#L27>`_

 For better security and user experience, it is recommended to pin to a specific version -- at least minor -- for 3rd party apps.
-For apps that you own where you have good versioning in the app, then `latest` works better.
+For apps that you own where you have good versioning in the app, then `latest` works better to let the app control its own release.